jacknino/MessageSerializer/docs/index.md

 In fact, if you looked at the sampleMessage variable after the serialization you would see that the Length and Crc values now had the correct value as well.

 That was all wonderfully easy but you can probably come up with all sorts of questions, such as:
-* Those results seem to be using little-endian for numeric values but what if it is supposed to be little-endian?
+* Those results seem to be using little-endian for numeric values but what if it is supposed to be big-endian?
 * What if the Crc is supposed to use a different CRC calculation or is supposed to be a hash?
 * What if the DeviceName field is supposed to take up exactly 10 bytes instead of however many the DeviceName string has?
 * What if the Length field is supposed to be some weird 3-byte length field?